bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/o/OutgoingStation_2wUFXsqVDB8fwdTk7zGJXN/Documentation.md

-The station value for the outgoing segment that starts at this referent location.
+The station value of the outgoing segment that starts at this location.
 If omitted, OutgoingStation value is equal to IncomingStation value.